 Do not step on the mats with street shoes.

-Never step outside barefoot and walk onto our mats.
+Never step outside barefoot and walk onto the mats.

 Do not go to the bathroom barefoot: use the flip flops provided (don’t bring street shoes into the changing rooms).